andrewchiu1203/cutting-stock-solver/README.md

 For how to set them, explanations are in driving_code.py <br>
 <br>

-After that, by calling solve(), the program calculates the best way to process the order from a fixed-length original stock. <br>
+Next, by calling solve(), the program calculates the best way to process the order from a fixed-length original stock. <br>
 If you wish to display the result in the terminal, use display_result(). <br>
 <br>